 How Does a Mortgage Work?

-A mortgage is likely to be the largest, longest-term loan you’ll ever take out to buy the biggest asset you’ll ever own — your home.
-The more you understand how a mortgage works, the better equipped you should be to select the mortgage that’s right for you.
+A mortgage is likely to be the biggest, longest-term loan you’ll ever take out.
+The more you understand how a mortgage works, the better equipped you’ll be to choose the mortgage that’s right for you when buying a home.

 A mortgage is a loan you get from a lender to finance a home purchase.
 When you take out a mortgage, you promise to repay the money you’ve borrowed at an agreed-upon interest rate.

-The home is used as collateral.
-That means if you break the promise to repay your mortgage, the bank has the right to foreclose on your property.
-Your loan doesn’t become a mortgage until it’s attached as a lien to your home, meaning your ownership of the home becomes subject to you paying your new loan on time at the terms you agreed to.
+The home is used as collateral — this means that if you break the promise to repay your mortgage, the bank has the right to foreclose on your property.
+Your loan doesn’t become a mortgage until it’s attached as a lien to your home, meaning your ownership of the home becomes subject to you paying your new loan on time at the terms you agreed to with the lender.

 Common mortgage terms

-You will sign a lot of documents with paragraphs of legal language to obtain a mortgage, including a promissory note, and in many states, a deed of trust.
+You’ll sign many different documents with paragraphs of legal language to obtain a mortgage.
 Here are some common terms you’ll need to know if you’re getting a mortgage:

 Promissory note.
-The promissory note, or “note” as it is more commonly labeled, outlines how you will repay the loan, with details including:
+The promissory note outlines how you’ll repay the loan, with details including:

 • Your interest rate